-The Aid by Trade Foundation was founded in 2005 by Dr Michael Otto.
+The Aid by Trade Foundation was founded in 2005 by Prof Dr Michael Otto.
 ‘Cotton made in Africa’ (CmiA) is the first initiative launched by this Foundation.
 Together with business, non-governmental organisations and the German government, the Foundation intends to create better and more reliable sales opportunities in Europe for African cotton and consequently improve the living standards of African cotton farmers and their families within the scope of this initiative.

 For this reason, the Aid by Trade Foundation is building a Demand Alliance of international retail companies to generate demand for cotton products made with CmiA-quality yarn.